nompelis/INSSL/README.md

 with the OpenSSL libraries that came with my Slackware distribution, as well as on a handful of SuSE installations and OpenBSD, this worked fine for me.

+You will find that if your system's OS is old or shipped with an older version of OpenSSL, and therefore it has deprecated symbols (functions/constants), you will have compiler errors and caution warnings -- rightfully so.
+In the Makefile there is a variable that allows one to set a shell variable for where their prefered OpenSSL version is installed, and it can be used.
+Remove this if your system's OpenSSL version is a good one and you do not want to have to set that variable, etc.

 - Running

 There are two modes of execution at present: a client and a server mode.